servicecoinrwb/MechanicalTempYieldToken/AUDIT_SCOPE.md

 The **MTYLD Ecosystem** bridges real-world HVAC business revenue into decentralized finance via three core on-chain components:

-1. **MTYLD Token** — the DAO’s primary revenue-backed asset.
+1. **MTYLD Token** — the primary revenue-backed asset.
 2. **MTYLD Vault** — NAV-based yield vault providing a live price feed (`pricePerToken()`), representing the treasury’s on-chain balance of USDC and RWA yield.
 3. **LendingVaultGatedV3** — a collateralized credit line that allows whitelisted users to borrow USDC against MTYLD collateral.

-The ecosystem is designed for real-world businesses (Mechanical Temp) to tokenize earnings, provide on-chain transparency, and enable credit flow within the DAO framework.
+The ecosystem is designed for real-world businesses (Mechanical Temp) to tokenize earnings, provide on-chain transparency, and enable credit flow within the framework.

 ---